 Lucy wants to sell her bakery business for the sum of €450,000.
 She knows the market well and is sure that this is a good starting price, as the business is located in a good area, has recently been renovated, and is being sold with all of the equipment and machinery necessary to operate the business from day 1.
 However, she needs to make an urgent sale due to a financial situation, so she sets her BATNA at €420,000.

 Michael is looking for a similar business and is interested in buying this one, but he’s not ready to pay as much: his limit is €350,000, although his BATNA is €380,000.
 Their positions seem to be too far apart and it looks too difficult to reach an agreement.
-However, Laura, who has prepared the negotiation, has come up with another alternative: sell for €380,000 without machinery included, renting this out instead of selling it.
-Laura’s BATNA helps her reach an agreement suitable for both parties.
+However, Lucy, who has prepared the negotiation, has come up with another alternative: sell for €380,000 without machinery included, renting this out instead of selling it.
+Lucy’s BATNA helps her reach an agreement suitable for both parties.

 As shown, it’s vital to know the meaning of BATNA, since it is an extremely valuable negotiating technique.
 Improvising is one of our worst enemies when it comes to negotiations, because without a good plan it’s difficult to reach the best possible outcome in line with our interests.

-With the aim of boosting, empowering and promoting female talent in order to achieve effective equality, Banco Santander is launching Santander Open Academy, the training space you need to keep growing.
+With the aim of boosting, empowering and promoting female talent to achieve effective equality, Banco Santander launches a new edition of the Santander Course | SW50 2025, aimed at 50 women in senior management positions.